sequana/sequana/doc/developers.rst

 named release_0_6_2), you still need to keep the singularity filename unique.
 Indeed, consider this case:

-- branch master with a singularity/Singularity file
+- branch main with a singularity/Singularity file
 - branch release_0_6_2 with a singularity/Singularity file

 Although those two files (if built on singularity) are in different branches,